The Golden Bough: Summary

 Frazer attempted to define the shared elements of religious belief and scientific thought, discussing fertility rites, human sacrifice, the dying god, the scapegoat, and many other symbols and practices whose influences had extended into 20th-century culture.
-His thesis is that old religions were fertility cults that revolved around the worship and periodic sacrifice of a sacred king.
-Frazer proposed that mankind progresses from magic through religious belief to scientific thought.
+His thesis is that the most ancient religions were fertility cults that revolved around the worship and periodic sacrifice of a sacred king in accordance with the cycle of the seasons.
+Frazer proposed that mankind's understanding of the natural world progresses from magic through religious belief to scientific thought.

-Frazer's thesis was developed in relation to an incident in the Aeneid, in which Aeneas and the Sibyl present the golden bough taken from a sacred grove to the gatekeeper of Hades to gain admission.
-The incident was illustrated by J. M. W. Turner's 1834 painting of The Golden Bough.
+Frazer's thesis was developed in relation to an incident in Virgil's Aeneid, in which Aeneas and the Sibyl present the golden bough taken from a sacred grove to the gatekeeper of Hades to gain admission.
+The incident was illustrated by J. M. W. Turner's 1834 painting The Golden Bough.
 Frazer mistakenly states that the painting depicts the lake at Nemi, though it is actually Lake Avernus.
 The lake of Nemi, also known as "Diana's Mirror", was a place where religious ceremonies and the "fulfillment of vows" of priests and kings were held.

-Frazer based his thesis on the pre-Roman priest-king Rex Nemorensis at the fane of Nemi, who was ritually murdered by his successor.
-The king was the incarnation of a dying and reviving god, a solar deity who underwent a mystic marriage to a goddess of the Earth.
-He died at the harvest and was reincarnated in the spring.
+Frazer based his thesis on the pre-Roman priest-king Rex Nemorensis, a priest of Diana at Lake Nemi, who was ritually murdered by his successor.
+The king was the incarnation of a dying and reviving god, a solar deity who underwent a mystic marriage to a goddess of the Earth, died at the harvest and was reincarnated in the spring.
 Frazer claims that this legend of rebirth was central to almost all of the world's mythologies.

 Frazer wrote in a preface to the third edition of The Golden Bough that while he had never studied Georg Wilhelm Friedrich Hegel, his friend James Ward, and the philosopher J. M. E. McTaggart, had both suggested to him that Hegel had anticipated his view of "the nature and historical relations of magic and religion".
 Frazer saw the resemblance as being that "we both hold that in the mental evolution of humanity an age of magic preceded an age of religion, and that the characteristic difference between magic and religion is that, whereas magic aims at controlling nature directly, religion aims at controlling it indirectly through the mediation of a powerful supernatural being or beings to whom man appeals for help and protection."
 Frazer included an extract from Hegel's Lectures on the Philosophy of Religion (1832).